opus1993/pubrepo/content/post/Learning to Teach Machines/index.md

   - Deep Learning
 ---

-Alison Hill recently shared a valuable list of learning resources, organized roughly in the order they are most helpful for beginners.
-These were all written before the release of the R Tidymodels, Recipes, and Drake packages.
-Even so, they provide a very good foundation and they execute well on Microsoft's dated R Open distribution currently provided with the Azure DSVM and HDInsight.
+Alison Hill recently shared a valuable list of learning resources, organized roughly in the order they are most helpful for students of Machine Learning.

 ----